sapphire-components/sapphire/README.md

 ```
 nvm install v21.6.1
 ```
-or for node's latest version:
+or, if you want to get node's latest version, use:

 ```
 nvm install node